Why I have illiminated glass blocks in my house

-I have lights all around my house.
+I now have lights all around my house.
 Not bright and not expensive lights.
 They are all on timers.
-It does make me feel better.
-When I come home after work, I don’t walk into a dark house.
-And, I don’t walk into a dark room when I wake up in the mornings.
+When I come home after work, I don't walk into a dark house.
+And, I don't walk into a dark room when I wake up in the mornings.

-This is my first Mod Podge project. {GASP} I know right!
-I feel like I missed the whole Mod Podge era and I’m late to the party this go around.
+This was my first Mod Podge project years ago. {GASP} I know, right?
+I feel like I missed the whole Mod Podge era, and I'm late to the party.

-1. Glass block – The craft ones with the predrilled opening.
-(I used 8 x 8)
+1. Glass block - The craft ones with the predrilled opening.
+(I used 8 x 8).
+The holes are hard to put in, so buy the blocks with existing holes (craft stores).

 2. Mini Christmas lights.
 WHITE stringed, white lights

-3. Sheet of aged music (I bought in the scrapbook section of a craft store).
+3. Sheet of aged music (I bought it in the scrapbook section of a craft store).

 4. Mod Podge

-I stuffed the white stringed white lights into the block.
-For this project I used a string of 100.
-Because I wanted the illumination to be very bright.
-In many cases, when I have made these illuminated light blocks, I’ve used light strings that have 35 or 50 lights.
-Just a Fyi, when you do use the 100 lights, the block does become warm.
+Stuff the white stringed white lights into the block.
+For this project, I used a string of 100.
+I wanted the illumination to be very bright.
+In many cases, when I have made these illuminated light blocks, I've used light strings that have 35 or 50 lights.
+Just a FYI, when you do use the 100 lights, the block does become warm.

-Take the Mod Podge and apply a pretty thick coat onto the front of one of the glass blocks.
+Take the Mod Podge and apply a pretty thick coat onto the front of the glass blocks.

 Place the paper on the Mod Podged glass block.